Medical Services NIOSH Morgantown, WV

 Buyer not available

-The Department of Health and Human Services, through the Centers for Disease Control and Prevention (CDC), is seeking proposals for a Third-Party Administrator (TPA) to manage the World Trade Center (WTC) Health Program.
+The Department of Health and Human Services, specifically the Centers for Disease Control and Prevention (CDC), is seeking proposals for a Third-Party Administrator (TPA) to manage the World Trade Center (WTC) Health Program.
 The TPA will be responsible for processing enrollment applications, managing provider networks, administering medical benefits, and handling claims for individuals affected by the September 11 attacks.
 This program is crucial for providing healthcare services to approximately 132,000 members, ensuring they receive necessary medical monitoring and treatment for WTC-related conditions.
 Interested offerors must submit their proposals by April 11, 2025, with a pre-proposal conference scheduled for January 22, 2025.
 For further inquiries, contact Joshua Houston at jhouston@cdc.gov.

 Buyer not available